-We are always on the look-out for unique trails that our entire family can enjoy.
-Which often means walking trails that are relatively flat, have visual interest, and in general, kid-friendly.
+We are always on the lookout for unique trails that our entire family can enjoy.
+This often means relatively flat trails with plenty of visual interest and, in general, kid-friendly.
 As we live in Nanoose Bay, we seek out easy trails in Oceanside.

 The following list of easy Oceanside trails also happens to be stroller-friendly too.